María José Pizarro: Political career

 Pizarro ran for a seat representing Bogotá in the Chamber of Representatives in the 2018 parliamentary election, for the Decency List.
 She obtained the fourth highest number of votes, with 78,000.
 She was sworn in on 20 July of the same year.

 She ran for senator in the 2022 parliamentary election, for the Historic Pact coalition in a MAIS party quota.
 She was elected, and took office on 20 July.

 On 7 August 2022, in her capacity as a senator, she placed the presidential sash on Gustavo Petro at his inauguration.

+Ahead of the 2026 Colombian presidential elections, Pizarro took a leading role in the presidential campaign of Historic Pact candidate Iván Cepeda.